ashish9308/API-test-using-Mocha/README.md

 # API-test-using-Mocha
 A very basic but very useful example.
-This example will show you how to write a sample unit test using mocha and chai.
+This example will show you how to write a sample unit test using mocha and generate a report of the test using mochawesome.

 # Features